-Bahaeddini M R, Mohammadianpour F, Dehghani Nazhvani H R, Ahmadi R, Elahifar O. Comparison in Efficacy and Adverse Effects of Dynamic Hip Screw and Proximal Femoral Nail Anti-Rotation in the Treatment of A2-Type Intertrochanteric Fractures; A Randomized Clinical Trials.
-JROS 2023; 10 (2)
+Bahaeddini M R, Mohammadianpour F, Dehghani Nazhvani H R, Ahmadi R, Elahifar O. Comparison of Dynamic Hip Screw and Proximal Femoral Nail Anti-rotation in the Treatment of A2-type Intertrochanteric Fractures: A Randomized Clinical Trials.
+JROS 2023; 10 (2) :67-74

 URL: